GetBreeze/breeze-test/readme.md

 ### Async Proxy

-When testing callback functions or event listeners you must proxy the function using the ```createProxy``` method.
-This is required so that any thrown exceptions will be automatically caught and handled as a failure.
+If you do not provide a reference to the root `DisplayObject` when creating `BreezeTest` object, errors occurring in asynchronous functions will not be caught and the tests will not be executed successfully.
+In that case, you will need to proxy your callbacks and event handlers using the `createProxy` method.
+This way any thrown exceptions will be automatically caught and handled as a failure.

 The ```createProxy``` method also has an optional timeout property.
 The test will fail if the function is not proxied within the amount of time specified.